kaiiyer/rajappan/learning-path/blog.md

 - [Vulnerability-lab](https://vulnerability-lab.com/) Vulnerability research, bug bountiesand vulnerability assessments

 ## Mail Lists for Pentesters
-- [Full Disclosure Mailing List](https://seclists.org/fulldisclosure/): A public, vendor-neutral forum for detailed discussion of vulnerabilities and exploitation techniques, as well as tools, papers, news, and events of interest to the community.
+- [Full Disclosure Mailing List](https://seclists.org/fulldisclosure/): A public, vendor-neutral forum for detailed discussion of vulnerabilities and exploitation techniques, as well as tools, papers, news, and events of interest to the community
 - [Bugtraq Mailing List](https://seclists.org/bugtraq/) - The premier general security mailing list.
 Vulnerabilities are often announced here first, so check frequently!

+## Blog for Malware Analysis & Reverse Engineering
+- [MalGamy](https://malgamy.github.io) - A blog for case study and in-depth analysis of malware

 ---------
 Thanks for Reading